 The Majorelle Garden is a botanical garden designed by the French artist Jacques Majorelle in 1924, during the colonial period when Morocco was a protectorate of France.
 Previous owners have included Pierre Bergé and Yves Saint-Laurent (whose ashes were scattered there when he died in 2008).
-The garden is also home to the Islamic Art Museum of Marrakech, whose collection includes North African textiles from Saint-Laurent's personal collection and paintings by Majorelle.
-The garden has more than 15 bird species endemic to North Africa, and full of ponds and water features; the garden took 40 years to create.
+The garden is also home to the Islamic Art Museum of Marrakech, whose collection includes North African textiles from Saint-Laurent's personal collection, and paintings by Majorelle.
+The garden is home to more than 15 bird species endemic to North Africa, and full of ponds and water features.
+The garden took 40 years to create.
 It is one of the most popular tourist sites in Morocco and a must for all visitors.
 The villa in the centre of the garden, which houses the museum, is a stunning blue, accented with other bright colours, a mixture of classic Moroccan features and Art Deco creativity.
 This is a particularly good attraction for a hot day as the gardens are shaded and always seem much cooler than the rest of the city.
 There is a lovely cafe in a shaded courtyard for refreshments and a gift shop selling YSL products, among other things.
 Although the gardens can be explored quickly in under an hour, this is a place best wallowed in for at least a few hours and the museum is definitely worth a visit.

 Address: Ave Yacoub El Mansour, Guliez

 Opening times: Opening times vary according to season: October to April, 8am to 5:30pm; May to September, 8am to 6pm; and during Ramadan, 9am to 5pm.